Home

 5m

-In the language of cryptocurrencies, the term dust refers to a tiny amount of coins or tokens – an amount that is so small that most users don't even notice.
-Taking Bitcoin as an example, the smallest unit of BTC is 1 satoshi (0.00000001 BTC), so we may use the term dust to refer to a couple of hundreds of satoshis.
+In the crypto space, the term dust refers to a tiny amount of coins or tokens – an amount that is so small that most users don't even notice.
+Taking Bitcoin as an example, the smallest unit of BTC is 1 satoshi (0.00000001 BTC).
+The term dust can be used to refer to a couple of hundreds of satoshis.

 Within cryptocurrency exchanges, dust is also the name given to tiny amounts of coins that "get stuck" on users' accounts after trading orders are executed.
 Dust balances are not tradeable, but Binance users are able to convert them to BNB.